devopsdays/devopsdays-web/content/events/2017-edinburgh/propose.md

 <hr/>
 <h3>Travel Expenses</h3>
-Speakers at Devopsdays Edinburgh will receive a free ticket for the 2 day conference.
+Speakers at Devopsdays Edinburgh will receive a free ticket for the 2-day conference.
 We also feel you should not incur out-of-pocket travel expenses in order to participate, so if your employer is unable to cover your travel expenses then we may be able to help.

 <hr/>
 <h3>Code of Conduct</h3>